 Step 5: NIDD Configuration Response

 If the NIDD Configuration Request is successfully processed, the SCEF responds indicating the request was accepted.
-The message includes the following information.
+The message includes the following information:

 A response code of 201 CREATED.

 The URI of the NIDD Configuration resource created by the SCEF.
 The URI is returned in the HTTP Location header with a format of {apiRoot}/3gpp-nidd/v1/{scsAsId}/configurations/{configurationId}.
 The {apiRoot} and {scsAsId} segments are configured based on Service Provider and MNO policies.
 The {configurationId} segment is configured by the SCEF.